odoo/odoo/doc/howtos/backend.rst

 .. admonition:: Exercise 1 - Add access control through the OpenERP interface
     :class: exercise

-    Create a new user “John Smith”.
-Then create a group “OpenAcademy / Session Read” with read access to the Session and Attendee objects.
+    Create a new user "John Smith".
+Then create a group "OpenAcademy / Session Read" with read access to the *Session* model.

     .. only:: solutions